xbeat/Machine-Learning/README.md

 Understanding Temperature in Language Models

 Temperature is a crucial hyperparameter in language models that controls the randomness of the model's output.
 It affects the probability distribution of the next token prediction, influencing the creativity and diversity of generated text.

+## Comprehensive Sentiment Analysis Techniques

+Introduction to Sentiment Analysis

+Sentiment Analysis is a powerful Natural Language Processing technique used to determine the emotional tone behind text data.
+It helps businesses, researchers, and organizations understand public opinion, customer feedback, and social media trends.
+This slideshow will cover various methods and techniques for performing sentiment analysis, from basic approaches to advanced algorithms.

 ## Exploring the Supervised, Unsupervised, and Reinforcement Learning Techniques in Machine Learning